Who is Warren Buffett ? The Man and His Investments

 In 2002, he entered in forward contracts, delivering U.S. dollars against other currencies.
 He made over two billion in four years with this deal.

 In 2008, he became the wealthiest person in the world for the first time, with a net worth of around 60 billion.
-He lost the place in 2009, to Bill Gates, who was the richest man in the world before Warren.
+He lost the place 2009 to Bill Gates, the richest man in the world before Warren.
 During 2008 and 2009, both men lost a substantial amount of money due to the stock market crisis.

 In 2008, he purchased three billion dollars of General Electric’s preferred shares.
 At this time, investors were very nervous about General Electric’s ability to stay financially relevant.